-- 1.1 My name is John Prest.
-I am a Route level crossing manager (RLCM) within the Anglia Route by profession with 6 months' experience in my current role and over 4 years experience as a Level Crossing Manager.
-My current responsibility, so far as relevant to this inquiry, is the day to day management of six Level Crossing Managers (LCMs) on the West Anglia section of the Anglia Route. - 1.2 The Anglia route is split into 13 geographical areas, with each LCM having responsibility for risk assessment and asset inspections, liaison with local authorities, internal and external stakeholders and other duties relating to the management of level crossing operation and maintenance. - 1.4 I supervise and am accountable for the activities carried out by the LCMs along the West Anglia section of the Anglia Route and ensuring the risk at level crossings is kept as low as reasonably practicable.
+- 1.1 My name is Daniel Fisk.
+I am a Route level crossing manager (RLCM) within the Anglia Route by profession with 32 months' experience.
+My current responsibility, so far as relevant to this inquiry, is the day to day management of eight Level Crossing Managers (LCMs) on the Great Eastern and Thames Side sections of the Anglia Route. - 1.2 The Anglia route is split into 13 geographical areas, with each LCM having responsibility for risk assessment and asset inspections, liaison with local authorities, internal and external stakeholders and other duties relating to the management of level crossing operation and maintenance. - 1.4 I supervise and am accountable for the activities carried out by the LCMs along the Great Eastern section of the Anglia Route and ensuring the risk at level crossings is kept as low as reasonably practicable.
+There is another RLCM responsible for the West Anglia section of the Anglia Route; I have worked closely with the RLCM for West Anglia in producing my evidence.